 - Relaxation and Visualisation

 All our food is seasonal and locally sourced.
 Families can choose from a daily menu, cooked by our team of chefs, and enjoy meal times together in our beautiful dining room overlooking the Mourne Mountains.
 We have also been awarded a five star rating by the Food Standards Agency every year since opening and are members of Taste of Ulster.

-If you want to book a short break or have a query about your stay, please get in touch with your Cancer Fund for Children Community Specialist.
+If you want to book a short break or have a query about your stay, please get in touch with your Cancer Support Specialist.